• Art magazine

 Interestingly, many artists consider the regular tidying up as part of their creative process - an artist reported:

-When visiting my studio, an outsider would hardly think of organizing a art studio.
-But I developed a system ”.
+An outsider visiting my studio would hardly think about the organization of an art studio.
+But I have developed a system.”.

 This personal order system ultimately supports creative work instead of restricting it.